Where Does Mass Come From?

 Pillar 2: Process-Independent Effective Charge

 The QCD running coupling freezes to a finite value at low momenta — it does not diverge.
 This "infrared completion" of the coupling defines a process-independent effective charge that governs all nonperturbative QCD phenomena.
+Three independent approaches — Deur's Jefferson Lab measurements, Brodsky's light-front holography, and Roberts' DSE calculations — all converge on the same answer, without adjustable parameters.

 Pillar 3: Running Quark Mass